Vehicle registration plate: United States

 In the United States, registration plates are issued by each state.
 The federal government issues plates only for its own vehicle fleet and for vehicles owned by foreign diplomats.
 In the United States, many Native American tribal governments issue plates for their members, while some states provide special issues for tribal members.
-Within each jurisdiction, there may also be special plates for groups such as firefighters or military veterans, and for state, municipality, or province-owned vehicles.
+Within each jurisdiction, there may also be special plates for groups such as firefighters or military veterans, and for state or municipality-owned vehicles.

 The appearance of plates is frequently chosen to contain symbols or slogans associated with the issuing jurisdiction.
 Some of these are intended to promote the region.
 A few make political statements; for example, most plates issued in District of Columbia include the phrase "Taxation Without Representation" to highlight D.C.'s lack of a voting representative in the United States Congress.
 More recently, some states have also started to put a web address pertaining to the state (such as Pennsylvania, which posts the address of its tourism site).
 In some states (Georgia, Iowa, Kentucky, Mississippi, Tennessee, Ohio, and some versions in Florida), the issuing county is listed at the bottom, while Kansas does so with a letter-coded registration sticker; Utah did so until 2003.
 Indiana identifies counties with a two-digit code in the lower right corner of its plates.
 Alabama, Idaho, Montana, Ohio, South Dakota, Wyoming, most Nebraska, and some Oklahoma standard issue plates designate the county by unique codes, usually numeric (Idaho uses a one-letter or one-number/one-letter code; Oklahoma uses a one-letter code), either in the plate number or registration sticker.
 Some states, such as New Hampshire, New Mexico, and New York, formerly used county-coded or county-labeled plates before switching to standard-progression plates.